Hab5/league-machine-learning/README.md

 ## Data gathering

-Each match has an associated ID, which can be used to request the data for the match to the Riot API.
+Each match has an associated ID, which can be used to request the match data to the Riot API.
 It turns out that gathering these IDs is really impractical, luckily for me, a user of the developer community surrounding the game uploads a list of 40k matches IDs to his website every week.
 You can find these [here](canisback.com/matchId).
 Kudos to [Canisback](https://github.com/Canisback).
 With these match IDs in hand, I built a pipeline to request the api for the data I needed.
 The request rate of the Riot API is quite limiting, and I had to gather the rest by scraping leagueofgraph.com for the players' data.